Book censorship in China: Qin Shi Huang

-Aisin Gioro Hongli
+Qianlong Emperor

-In the 18th century Qing dynasty, the Qianlong Emperor, Aisin Gioro Hongli, (reigned 1735–1796) asked his officials to censor books published in the 17th century which contained any anti-dynastic or heterodox thoughts.
+In the 18th century Qing dynasty, the Qianlong Emperor (reigned 1735–1796) asked his officials to censor books published in the 17th century which contained any anti-dynastic or heterodox thoughts.
 All of these books were burned to purportedly prevent them from having a negative impact on the next generation's thoughts.

 Mao Zedong

 After winning the Chinese Civil War, the Chairman of the Chinese Communist Party, Mao Zedong, introduced many new laws concerning censorship in China.
-In his paper, “The Value of Intellectual Freedom in Twenty-First-Century China: Changes, Challenges, and Progress”, Raymond Pun, a professor and researcher at the Alder Graduate School of Education, states that the CCP “maintained a political censorship that can be understood in three ways: 'to retain power, to maintain community standards and to protect dogma—in this case, Maoist dogma'”.
+In his paper, "The Value of Intellectual Freedom in Twenty-First-Century China: Changes, Challenges, and Progress", Raymond Pun, a professor and researcher at the Alder Graduate School of Education, states that the CCP "maintained a political censorship that can be understood in three ways: 'to retain power, to maintain community standards and to protect dogma—in this case, Maoist dogma'".
 This dogma began immediately after 1949 and culminated in the 1950s and 60s, during the Cultural Revolution, in which books identified as anti-Communist and anti-Maoist were censored and banned.
 During this time, public book burnings also became a tool which was used to destroy all literature which was not deemed appropriate by the CCP.
 By the end of the Cultural Revolution, only a few books were deemed acceptable by the CCP, including classic works by Karl Marx, Friedrich Engels, Vladimir Lenin, and Joseph Stalin, books written by Mao Zedong and Lu Xun, a few political readings, and Revolutionary opera books.
 Books beyond this scope were all banned from selling and borrowing.
 In 1971, there were only 46 state-owned publishing houses.
 Students who wanted to see these censored books circulated handwritten, string-bound copies among their classmates.

 Xi Jinping

 Like Mao Zedong, Xi Jinping has continued many of the practices put in place to censor media and literature by the Cultural Revolution.
-Xi Jinping (November 15, 2012 – present), current CCP General Secretary, has continued to ban books in mainland China and Hong Kong that are considered “politically incorrect”.
-Like Mao, Xi has specifically targeted libraries to censor pro-democracy books and textbooks used in schools, all to promote “patriotism and ideological purity in the education system”.
+Xi Jinping (November 15, 2012 – present), current CCP General Secretary, has continued to ban books in mainland China and Hong Kong that are considered "politically incorrect".
+Like Mao, Xi has specifically targeted libraries to censor pro-democracy books and textbooks used in schools, all to promote "patriotism and ideological purity in the education system".

 In 2019, Xi Jinping came under fire for resuming the practice of burning books, when a library was caught by the local press burning books in North Western China.
-Laws put in place by Xi's Ministry of Education gave libraries permission to “cleanse” books that promoted “incorrect global outlook and values,” leading to book burnings around China.
+Laws put in place by Xi's Ministry of Education gave libraries permission to "cleanse" books that promoted "incorrect global outlook and values," leading to book burnings around China.
 In 2023, the Chinese government began banning Mongolian language textbooks and publications.
 Books banned for the general populace are increasingly also banned for high-ranking CCP cadres.